timofeysie/heroes2/README.md

 ```

 Answer #2:
-he easy way to fix it is close to that of lineofbirds
+he easy way to fix it is close to that of line of birds

 1. type in www.yoursite.com/favicon.ico
 2. push enter